 Did You Know About The First Transcontinental Railroad

 Yup, this is for real.
-The transcontinental railroad is what you may do not know about.
+The transcontinental railroad is what you may not know about.

-This railroad basically tracks across used for transportation of goods and people across the continent having terminals at the end of continental borders.
+These railroad tracks were used for the transportation of goods and people across the continent having terminals at the end of continental borders.

-Transcontinental railroads help to open up underpopulated interior regions of continents to exploration and settlement that would not otherwise have been feasible.
+Transcontinental railroads helped to open up underpopulated interior regions of continents to exploration and settlement that would not otherwise have been feasible.

-Read on to know some facts about the same:
+Read on to learn some facts about the First Transcontinental Railroad

-1. .USA was the first ever country to build transcontinental railroad.
-The first transcontinental railroad builds in the year 1869.
-It was called as The Pacific Railroad and The overland route.
+1. .USA was the first ever country to build a transcontinental railroad.
+The first transcontinental railroad was built in the year 1869.
+It was called The Pacific Railroad and the Overland route.

 3. Three private companies the Central Pacific, the Western Pacific Railroad Company and the Union Pacific Railroad built the first ever transcontinental railroad.